connexta/eve/client/components/README.md

 ## SlackComponent
 Displays the 10 most recent slack messages, rotating through the messages on a set interval.
 The slack widget is a fixed size and will only show as many messages as can fit.
 The component is currently not interactive in any way.
+With the dropdown UI, the channel is editable in edit mode.

 #### API:
 Multiple API calls are made to the Slack API for different information.
 The API calls rely on the `SLACK_TOKEN` and `SLACK_CHANNEL` environment variables being set.
 Here is the list of the API calls made...